sciZer0/newdiscoveries/a/README.md

 a = 9.8 m/s².

-Gravitational Force (Invisible Hand) pushing the 20 kg object downwards while free-falling can be correctly calculated through the “official” Newton’s Formula this way:
+Gravitational Force (Invisible Hand) pushing the 20 kg object downwards while free-falling can be correctly calculated through the "official" Newton’s Formula this way:

 as the product of Mass of the pushed object, m (in our case, m = 20 kg) and Real Acceleration of the pushed object during one second, a (in our case, a = 9.8 m/s²):